 Another deadly trend involves holding one’s breath (manually or while using something like a belt) until you pass out.
 Also known as the “Pass Out Challenge,” this activity can cause kids to lose consciousness — sometimes to the point of brain damage or death.

 A rumor that pregnancy tests contain secret “Plan B” emergency contraception pills turned into a dangerous trend this past winter.
 The company that manufactures the tests tried to quell the viral trend by explaining that the tablet is just silica gel meant to absorb moisture, but countless teens have tried it.

 Like all fads, TikTok trends come and go.
 It’s important to have regular conversations with your kids about the kinds of things they’re watching on the platform.
 This way, you can get a feel for what they’re being exposed to.
-Talk about the dangers as well as the potential consequences of the more worrisome challenges.
+Talk about the dangers as well as the potential consequences of the more worrisome challenges and TikTok trends.
 And if you’re looking for some kid-friendly accounts that are light on danger, we’ve got some suggestions the whole family will enjoy!
-Plus, learn more about what’s going on in your kid’s world here!
+Plus, learn more about what's going on in your kid's world here!